-A call has 2 major components:
+A call has two major components:

-- The strike price.
-This is the price at which your underlying asset can be bought or sold if the option is exercised.
+- The strike price: This is the price at which your underlying asset can be bought or sold if the option is exercised.

-- The expiration date.
-This is the last day that your option is valid.
+- The expiration date: This is the last day that your option is valid.
 After this date, the value of your option is 0 because the contract no longer has an enforceable aspect.

 You can buy or sell a call option.
 If you buy, you have the right, but not the obligation, to call the notional amount of the option's underlying asset away from its writer on or before the contract's expiration date.
 If you are selling the option, a buyer has the right to call the notional amount of the option's underlying asset at strike price away from you on or before the expiration date.

-Exercising a call option on or before its expiration date by taking delivery of the underlying asset at the strike price is the prerogative of the option’s holder.
-A buyer may also sell the contract to another person before the expiration date at the market’s going rate for that contract.
+Exercising a call option on or before its expiration date by taking delivery of the underlying asset at the designated price is the prerogative of the option's holder.
+A buyer may also sell the contract to another person before the expiration date at the market's going rate for that contract.
 You can own as many call option contracts as your broker allows.

 You may see a call option written in the following format:

 Within this string, you know the option's strike price, expiration date and which stock it contracts to.